M4A1(76)s Manufactured by Pressed Steel Car

 PSC large hatches

-The final M4A1(76) allocations to the British were for 150 units a month from August through October, 1944.
-We estimate that most of these would have been equipped with oval loader's hatches, and perhaps a few from the October production would have included muzzle brakes.
-However, we have not come across a "combat shot" of any of these in Commonwealth service.
-These tanks would have arrived in Europe in late 1944 / early 1945, at which point they could not be absorbed, and thus were no longer needed by the shrinking Commonwealth forces.
-The above shows a nearly as built M4A1(76) with oval hatch on display at the School of Armour in Bloemfontein.
-On January 3, 1947 the South Africans obtained a “property consent to retransfer” from the US Lend Lease Administrator.
+The final M4A1(76) allocations to the British were for 150 units a month from August through October 1944.
+We estimate that most of these would have been equipped with oval loader's hatch turrets, and perhaps a few from the October production would have included muzzle brakes.
+However, we have not as yet come across any "combat shots" of Commonwealth M4A1(76)s with oval loader's hatch turrets or muzzle brakes.
+These tanks would have arrived in Europe in late 1944/early 1945, at which point they could not be absorbed, and thus were no longer needed by the shrinking Commonwealth forces.
+The above shows a nearly as built M4A1(76) which was once on display at the School of Armour in Bloemfontein, South Africa.
+The tank serial number has not been found or reported, but it can be seen with Union Steel turret Serial Number 1412 with oval loader's hatch.
+From the turret SN and other features, we would guess that this might be a September 1944 production M4A1(76).
+On 3 January 1947, the South Africans obtained a “property consent to retransfer” from the US Lend Lease Administrator.
 As a consequence, it was agreed that, subject to availability, 67 Sherman M4A1(76)s, 15 M4(105)s, 15 M4 based Fireflies, and 1 M32B1 ARV would be transferred from British Military Holdings in Italy to the South African Forces.
 It is thought that all of these were shipped to South Africa within the year.
-At any rate, thirty-two M4A1(76)s are listed in an inventory of the 1st Special Service Battalion, Potchefstroom, S.A., March 31, 1948.
+At any rate, thirty-two M4A1(76)s are listed in an inventory of the 1st Special Service Battalion, Potchefstroom, S.A., 31 March 1948.
 Most likely, the South Africans would have chosen to purchase unused or low mileage tanks, and the example shown is reported as in running condition.
 This tank and the other surviving S.A.
-Shermans, could still have their original dataplates, so if any readers are in the position to examine any of them, we would greatly appreciate a report.
+Shermans could still have their original dataplates, so if any readers are in the position to examine any of them, we would greatly appreciate a report.
+With thanks to William Marshall.

 PSC large hatches PSC large hatches